datafrey/cool-timer/README.md

 # Cool Timer

-A simple timer android application with settings.
+A simple timer android application with settings made using Java.